Grimgrams/pied-piper/README.md

 ## Where is the AI?
 Unfortunately, we did not implement the AI into this project properly due to the time constraints of the hackathon.
-We had everything set but did not get past some errors.
+We had everything set but did not get past some errors!